javascript-2020/code-projects/http-file-upload/README.md

 <br>

-note : **windows powershell users** running powershell scripts are disabled by default
+note : **windows powershell users**

+running powershell scripts are disabled by default

-to get the script to run normally in powershell users will have to delete ` http-file-upload.ps1 ` file from the default npm script installation directory
+to get the script to run normally in powershell users will have to delete

+` http-file-upload.ps1 `

+file from the default npm script installation directory, this is usually

-this is usually ` c:/users/<user_name>/AppData/Roaming/npm/ `
+` c:/users/<user_name>/AppData/Roaming/npm/ `

 <br>
 <br>